Poland 2-1 Wales: Świderski strike wins Nations League opener

 - Poland have lost only one of their last nine internationals (W7 D2).

-- Defeat ends a nine game unbeaten run for Wales (W4 D5); it also ends a six-game unbeaten run in this competition (W5 D1).
+- Defeat ended a nine-game unbeaten run for Wales (W4 D5); it also ended a six-match unbeaten run in this competition (W5 D1).

 - Wales had not conceded in their previous four Nations League away games.